lrmantovani10/Outfit-Forecast-Frontend/app/testing/acceptance_tests.md

 ##### Desired End Outcome:
 * See buttons to "Add Items" for wardrobe
-* See display of clothing items in wardrobe (gallery style with thumbnails)
+* See display of clothing items in wardrobe view
 * See back button for Home

-#### Set Preferences View
-Currently has button to set preferences for clothing item.
-Eventually functionality will occur when you click items in the gallery from wardrobe view.

 #### Camera View
 Steps to Execute: